afridevelopers/Python---Data-processing/README.md

-# Python---Data-processing
-Set of Codes to carry out types of data processing
+Set of Codes to perform types of data processing, feel free to include projects, please follow the folder pattern for better organization

+0 - CSVtoTXT - Data Manipulation Python Script
+1 -
+2 -
+3 -